+Delivered By

-Statement by Ambassador Luigi R. Einaudi United States Permanent Representative to the Organization of American States
+Ambassador Luigi R. Einaudi

+Before the

-Twenty-First General Assembly
+OAS General Assembly

 Santiago, Chile

 June 4, 1991

-Secretary Eagleburger yesterday described the political commitment and vision underlying President Bush's Initiative to spur a new partnership with our neighbors in Latin America and the Caribbean.
+Deputy Secretary Eagleburger yesterday described the political commitment and vision underlying President Bush's initiative to spur a new partnership with our neighbors in Latin America and the Caribbean.
 The EAI contemplates action in three key areas of interest to the region -- trade, investment, and debt.